tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 application-specific information in either PSKs or their identities.
 Identities may sometimes need to be routable, as is currently under discussion for EAP-TLS-PSK.

+# Recommendations for External PSK Usage

+Applications MUST use external PSKs that adhere to the following requirements:

+1. Each PSK MUST be derived from at least 128 of entropy and MUST be at least 128-bits long unless the TLS handshake is being used with a separate key establishment mechanism such as a Diffie-Hellman exchange.
+This recommendation protects against passive attacks using exhaustive search of the PSK.
+2. Each PSK MUST NOT be shared between with more than two logical nodes.
+As a result, an agent that acts as both a client and a server MUST use distinct PSKs when acting as the client from when it is acting as the server.
+This prevents redirection attacks.
+3. Nodes SHOULD use external PSK importers {{!I-D.ietf-tls-external-psk-importer}} when configuring PSKs for a pair of TLS client and server. {{!RFC8446}} mandates that each external PSK can only be used with a single hash function. {{!I-D.ietf-tls-external-psk-importer}} overcomes this limitation by producing a set of candidate PSKs, each of which are bound to a specific KDF.
+4. {{!I-D.ietf-tls-external-psk-importer}} also helps in mitigating selfie style reflection attacks if a pair of client and server can switch roles.
+This is achieved by correctly using the node identifiers in the ImportedIdentity.context construct as explained in Appendix B of {{!I-D.ietf-tls-external-psk-importer}}.
+When a PSK is shared between a client and server that can switch roles, it is not necessary to know the identifier(s) of the other endpoint.
+Instead, it is sufficient to check that the identifier of the other endpoint in context is not equal to any of one’s own identifiers.
+To simplify implementation of this check, it is RECOMMENDED that each endpoint selects one globally unique identifier and uses it in all PSK handshakes.
+The unique identifier can, for example, be one of its MAC addresses or a 32-byte random number.
+Including node identifiers in the ImportedIdentity.context construct also ensures that condition (2) is met.
+5. It is NOT RECOMMENDED to share the same PSK between more than one client and server.
+However, as discussed in {{use-cases}}, there are application scenarios that may rely on sharing the same PSK among multiple nodes. {{!I-D.ietf-tls-external-psk-importer}} MUST be used in these application scenarios to derive unique keys for each logical node pair.
+Using node identifiers in the ImportedIdentity.context construct can again help nodes to derive unique keys from the global PSK shared among all nodes.
+Unlike the case of a server and client pair that can switch roles, when the same PSK is shared among many nodes, the comparison with one’s own identifiers will only prevent selfie attacks but not malicious rerouting of the connection to another group member.
+To prevent malicious rerouting in groups, each endpoint needs to know the identifier of the other endpoint with which they want to connect and compare it with the other endpoint’s identifier used in ImportedIdentity.context.
+Of course, this only prevents attacks by non-members; the endpoints that share the group key can always impersonate each other.
+6. Where possible the master PSK (that which is fed into the importer) SHOULD be deleted after the imported keys have been generated.
+This protects an attacker from bootstrapping a compromise of one node into the ability to attack connections between any node; otherwise the attacker can recover the master key and then re-run the importer itself.

 ## Stack Interfaces

 Most major TLS implementations support external PSKs.
 And all have a common interface that